Jarushen/language-model/README.md

 # language-model
-This project aims to create a simple trasnfer learning model, explaining each step
+This project aims to create a simple transfer learning model, explaining each step